 Services for Young People supports Hertfordshire schools and other educational establishments to offer the DofE to their students.
 If your school offers the DofE, this is likely to be the most suitable way for you to enrol.

 If your school is not able to offer you the opportunity to enrol, you could enrol through a group such as the scouts, guides or cadets.
-Alternatively, you can do it with Services for Young People's DofE Hertfordshire Open Award Centre.

 Duke of Edinburgh's Award national website